 Schematic of Removable Segment Cage Plate (Flexure Cam Locks on Bottom)

 Thorlabs' 30 mm Removable Cage Segment Plates provide the means to extract a portion of a cage system and replace it with another pre-aligned cage segment, as illustrated in the animation and images below.
 Unlike standard cage plates which require the cage rod to be threaded through the cage plate, these plates allow a segment of a cage system to be removed without disturbing other components in the cage system.
 The flexure cam locks used in these plates (shown in the schematic to the right) allow the removal of the cage plate in a direction perpendicular to the cage axis, and also securely hold the cage rods prior to locking the segment in place.
-These cage plates may also be mounted on our Ø1/2" Posts via an 8-32 (M4) threaded mounting hole in the bottom of the parts; the CP45(/M), CP09T, and CP45T/M have an additional 8-32 (M4) threaded mounting hole on their top face.
+These cage plates may also be mounted on our Ø1/2" Posts via the 8-32 (M4) threaded mounting holes located on the top and bottom of each part.

 Thorlabs offers 16 mm, 30 mm and 60 mm cage systems designed for Ø1/2", Ø1" and Ø2" optical components (respectively).
 The parts on this page are compatible with our 30 mm cage system and utilize Ø6 mm ER cage rods.

-The above example uses a previous-generation CP09, but our CP45
+The above example uses a previous-generation CP09 and CP09T, but

 Assembling a Removable Cage Segment

 Step-by-step instructions for assembling and using a removable cage segment are shown below and is also illustrated in the animation to the right.